json-schema-org/json-schema-spec/jsonschema-core.md

 behave correctly under implementations that attempt to use any reference target as a schema.
 However, this behavior is implementation-specific and MUST NOT be relied upon for interoperability.

+A reference target under a keyword for which the value is known not to be a schema results in undefined behavior in order to avoid burdening implementations with the need to detect such targets.[^10]

+[^10]: These scenarios are analogous to fetching a schema over HTTP but receiving a response with a Content-Type other than `application/schema+json`.
+An implementation can certainly try to interpret it as a schema, but the origin server offered no guarantee that it actually is any such thing.
+Therefore, interpreting it as such has security implication and may produce unpredictable results.

 #### Failure to resolve references {#failed-refs}